Last Modified: 18 Aug 2014

 Over the years we have found that many of our travellers find the need for tipping to be both tiresome and embarrassing, especially if they don't have the correct small change.
 To overcome this, we have established a tipping kitty system.
 At your group meeting, your tour leader may discuss the idea of running a group tipping kitty, whereby everybody contributes an equal amount and then your tour leader pays the tips while keeping a running record of all monies spent (except restaurant tips).
 The record can be checked at any time and any money remaining at the end of the tour returned to group members.

-Please note that, in order to make the most of our time in Patagonia, this trip includes 3 particularly long travel days (day 3, 6 and 11) Please refer to trip notes for specific travel times.
+Please note that, in order to make the most of our time in Patagonia, this trip includes two particularly long travel days (day 2 and 7).
+Please refer to trip notes for further details.

 The strictly traditional "W hike" involves an overnight at Camping Los Cuernos.
 The space available to set up camp in this area is very limited (particularly on the busy summer months) and the terrain uncomfortable.
 The above itinerary skips this campsite by driving to the other side of the park (Las Torres del Paine).
 We believe this change enhances the enjoyment of the trekking days.